-MB residents will bring their compact fluorescent lights (CFLs) and fluorescent tubes to approved collection sites such as yours for proper management.
+BC residents will bring their residential-use lamps to approved collection sites such as yours for proper management.
 There is no charge for the residents to drop off these products.
-The collected products from the collection sites will be transported via a PCA approved transporter to a PCA approved recycler, for recycling.
-The program is funded by eco-fees charged on the sale of new CFLs and fluorescent tubes.
-This program only covers CFLs and fluorescent tubes for residential use only and not for industrial, institutional or commercial use (IC&I).
+The collected products from the collection sites will be transported via a Product Care approved transporter to a Product Care approved recycler, for recycling.
+The program is funded by eco-fees charged on the sale of new lamps (all technologies) and fluorescent tubes.